 B12 in liquid form is extremely light sensitive (meaning, it undergoes photolysis, or destruction by light).
 If your B12 vial came pre-dissolved, then immediately cover it with aluminum foil to keep light away.

-For that reason, we advise to buy your B12 in powder form and keep it dry until when you start injecting.
+For this reason, we advise buying your B12 in powder form and keeping it dry until you’re ready to start injecting.
 In dry form it is remarkably stable to both heat and light.
-After you dissolve your B12 in saline (which absorbs better than water, and is less painful), immediately cover with aluminum foil.
+Once you’ve dissolved the B12 in saline (which absorbs better than water and causes less pain), immediately cover it with aluminum foil.

-Dissolving our 40mg methyl B12 vial in 10ml of saline takes up to two hours.
-So, wait for at least two hours before you start injecting.
+It can take up to two hours to dissolve our 40mg methyl B12 vial in 10ml of saline.
+Therefore, you should wait for at least two hours before you start injecting.
 Don’t shake the vial, but you may gently roll it on a flat surface if you wish.
-Either way, when you give yourself vitamin B12 injections at home, store the vial in the fridge or any cool environment of 5-25°C / 41-77°F degrees.
+Either way, when you give yourself vitamin B12 injections at home, store the vial in the fridge or another cool environment (5-25°C / 41-77°F).

 Subcutaneous (SQ) or Intramuscular (IM)?

-Should you inject your B12 IM or SQ?
+Should you inject the B12 using IM or SQ delivery?

 Both are good.